pubkey/event-reduce/README.md

 <details>
   <summary>Is this something like materialized views?</summary>
   Yes and now.
 Materialized views solve a similar problem but in a different way with different tradeoffs.
-When you have many users, all subscribing to **different** queries, you cannot create that many views because they are all recalculated on each write access to the database.
+When you have many users, all subscribing to <b>different queries</b>, you cannot create that many views because they are all recalculated on each write access to the database.
 EventReduce however has a better scalability because I does not affect write performance and the calculation is done when the fresh query results are requested not beforehand.
 </details>

 <details>
   <summary>Is this something like event sourcing or CQRS?</summary>
   No, event sourcing is mostly used to calculate a current state by attaching the full event stream to the starting state.
 This allows for stuff like time travel and so on.
-EventReduce solves a completely different (performance-) problem and only shares some common keywords like `event`.
+EventReduce solves a completely different (performance-) problem and only shares some common keywords like <b>event</b>.
 </details>

 <details>
   <summary>Isn't this optimization already done by database engines?</summary>
-  No, I tested EventReduce with many common databases like MongoDB, MySQL and Postgres.
-Each of had better performance with Event-Reduce then just observing the eventstream and running the queries again.
+  No. I tested EventReduce with many common databases like MongoDB, MySQL and Postgres.
+Each of them had better performance with Event-Reduce then just observing the eventstream and running the queries again.
 If you understand what Event-Reduce exactly does, it comes clear that this optimization can not done by pull-based databases because they have missing information.
 </details>